TheMostafax/My_Phones_Store/README.md

 <h1 align="center">Project Description </h1>

 "My phones store app is a mobile application developed using Flutter framework.
-It consists of 5 pages: the first screen, home page, products page, details product page, all products, and about page.
+It consists of 5 pages: the first screen, home page, all products page, details product page, and about page.
 The app is designed to provide users with a seamless and responsive experience on all mobile devices."

 1. The home page is the core of the application, where users can browse through a variety of products that are available for purchase.